St. Patrick's Day is an occasion to have some fun and get creative with your marketing emails.

 MAC Cosmetics continues to showcase its other relevant products under this:

-The products don’t necessarily have anything to do with St. Patrick’s Day, but the color scheme of the section goes perfectly with the holiday.
+The products don’t necessarily have anything to do with St. Patrick’s Day, but the color scheme of the section goes perfectly with this ecommerce holiday.

 Considering it’s customary in the US to wear green on St. Patrick’s Day, showcasing products that your customer might need to participate in the tradition is a great idea.